hmussana/iac-aws-iam/README.md

 ## Usage

 ### Terminology
-**manager-account:** Main AWS account which only has IAM Groups and Users and acts as a jump account **managed-accounts:** Team/Project & environment wise AWS accounts e.g. development-staging or androidApp-production
+**manager-account:** Main AWS account which only has IAM Groups and Users and acts as a jump account.
+**managed-accounts:** Team/Project & environment wise AWS accounts e.g. development-staging or androidApp-production.
+**jump account:** Another name for manager account.

+### Login Workflow
+User Login: ` Login to manager account -> Assume role to a managed account based upon group membership`

 ### Directory Structure
 ```